Karin Coonrod: Compagnia de' Colombari

-In texts&beheadings/ElizabethR (2015), Coonrod "deconstructs to reconstruct" the public image and cultural depictions of Elizabeth I of England.
-The script compiled by Coonrod consists of the queen's own words written "in personal and public letters, prayers and state speeches."
+In texts&beheadings/ElizabethR (2015), Coonrod "deconstructs to reconstruct" the public image and cultural depictions of Queen Elizabeth I. The script compiled by Coonrod consists of the queen's own words written "in personal and public letters, prayers and state speeches."
 The play is divided into four elements: Strategy, Survival, Prayers, and Sovereignty; each representing a force of influence on the queen's life and represented by a different actress inhabiting the central role of the protagonist.
 Coonrod produced the play with Compagnia de' Colombari and staged it, in 2015, at the Brooklyn Academy of Music, the Folger Theatre in Washington, D.C., and the Wesleyan University Center for the Arts.

 After the performance of Coonrod's The Merchant in Venice (2016) in the play's titular city, a mock trial was staged with several judges, including Supreme Court Justice Ruth Bader Ginsburg.
 The panel heard appeals on the court case central to the plot.
 In 2017, The Merchant of Venice, under its original title and again with Coonrod's direction, was staged at Montclair State University's Alexander Kasser Theater.
 In her adaptations of this Shakespearean play, Coonrod chose to split the role of Shylock among five actors, male and female.
 The New York Times described the director's use of fragmentation to unravel the mystery of the controversial character as "surprisingly effective."

 For the Theatre at St. Clement in New York in 2018, Coonrod directed Babette's Feast from a play by Rose Courtney based on the 1950 short story Anecdotes of Destiny written by Isak Dinesen and published in Ladies' Home Journal.
 According to The New York Times, the production shows how Coonrod is not particularly interested in realism.
 Unlike the 1987 Danish feature film Babette's Feast, the director forgoes the culinary elements of the play and lets the audience imagine the preparation for the banquet.